 The following table sets forth, as of the date of this prospectus, the names of the Selling Holders, the aggregate number of shares of Class A Common Stock and Warrants beneficially owned prior to the offering, the aggregate number of shares of Class A Common Stock and warrants that the Selling Holders may offer pursuant to this prospectus, and the number of shares of Class A Common Stock and warrants beneficially owned by, and percentage ownership of, the Selling Holders after the sale of the securities offered hereby.
-We have based percentage ownership following the offering on 44,703,936 shares of Class A Common Stock and 17,766,641 Warrants, in each case outstanding as of March 15, 2022, and have assumed that each Selling Holder will sell all shares of Common Stock and Warrants offered pursuant to this prospectus.
-In calculating percentages of shares of Class A Common Stock owned by a particular Selling Holder, we treated as outstanding the number of shares of our Class A Common Stock issuable upon exercise of that particular Selling Holder's Warrants or Common Units, respectively.
-With respect to each Selling Holder who holds shares of Class C Common Stock, Restricted Common Units or Applicable Premium Units, the beneficial ownership of shares of Class A Common Stock, and sumes the vesting of such shares of Class C Common Stock, Restricted Common Units or Applicable Premium Units, or Applicable Premium Units, and Applicable Premium Units, Common Units (which are assumed to have been exchanged for shares of Class A Common Stock, or in the case of the shares of Class C Common Stock, shares of Class A Common Units or Applicable Premium Units, as applicable Premium Units, common Units (which are assumed to have been exchanged for shares of Class A Common Stock, or in the case of the Restricted Common Units (which are assumed to have been exchanged for shares of Class A Common Stock prevented below assumes the center).
+We have based percentage ownership following the offering on 45,397,999 shares of Class A Common Stock, 158,959,448 shares of Class B Common Stock and 17,766,641 Warrants, in each case outstanding as of April 14, 2022, and have assumed that each Selling Holder will sell all shares of Common Stock and Warrants offered pursuant to this prospectus.
+In calculating percentages of shares of Class A Common Stock owned by a particular Selling Holder, we treated as outstanding the number of shares of our Class A Common Stock issuable upon exercise of that particular Selling Holder's Warrants (if any) and/or exchange of such Selling Holder's Common Units (if any) and did not assume the exercise or exchange of any other Selling Holder's Warrants or Common Units, respectively.
+With respect to each Selling Holder who holds Applicable Premium Units, the beneficial ownership of shares of Class A Common Stock reported below assumes the vesting of such shares of Applicable Premium Units and settlement of such Applicable Premium Units in Common Units (which are assumed to have been exchanged for shares of Class A Common Stock pursuant to the immediately foregoing sentence).